 The Museums Collections encompass a wide variety of objects acquired by the University of Delaware from 1917 to the present day.
-Museums Collections Focus is a series of online exhibitions that provides a bite-sized introduction to the diversity of these holdings, from Pre-Columbian ceramics and Renaissance prints to mineral specimens and contemporary photography.
+Museums Collections Focus is a series of online exhibitions that provides a bite-sized introduction to the diversity of these holdings, from Renaissance prints and ceramics by Indigenous makers to mineral specimens and contemporary photography.
 Organized by theme or medium, these focused exhibitions offer new ways to engage with objects in the collections.

 Is there a subject that you're interested in learning more about or incorporating into a course?
 Contact us to discuss how we can work with you.

 Photography is a significant strength in the Museums Collections, and Pictorialist photography forms an extensive sub-category.
 The Museums hold many examples of photographs by both the leading and the lesser-known Pictorialists, as well as a substantial group of Camera Work journals.